Dual Diagnosis vs Co-Occurring Disorders

 What is Dual Diagnosis?

-8.2 million Americans suffer from both addiction and mental health illnesses.
-Dual diagnosis statistics show this is more widespread than earlier understood and that it can be particularly damaging.
-For example, approximately 50% of adults with dual diagnoses are responsible for the majority of violent crimes in America Each year over 11 million people are arrested due to dual diagnosis-related behavior.
+Data shows that 8.2 million Americans suffer from both addiction and mental health illnesses.
+Dual diagnosis statistics show this is more widespread than previously understood and that it can be particularly damaging.
+Research on the Prevalence and consequences of dual diagnosis also shows that dual diagnosis is often accompanied by poor medication compliance, physical comorbidities, poor health, poor self-care, increased suicide risk or aggression, increased sexual behavior, and possible incarceration.
+For example, approximately 50% of adults with dual diagnoses are responsible for the majority of violent crimes in America.
+Each year, over 11 million people are arrested due to dual diagnosis-related behavior.

 dual diagnosis vs co-occurring disorders